Beaches in Thanet

 - Get the RNLI Beach Finder app (find out which beaches have lifeguards)

-The prestigious European Blue Flag will be flying at five beaches in Thanet this Summer, which includes Minnis Bay; West Bay; St Mildred’s Bay; Margate Main Sands and Stone Bay.
+The prestigious European Blue Flag will be flying at six beaches in Thanet this Summer, which includes Minnis Bay; St Mildred’s Bay; Margate Main Sands, Botany Bay, Joss Bay and Stone Bay.

-The Blue Flag is awarded in 29 countries for resort beaches with high standards of environmental management.
+The Blue Flag is awarded in 50 countries for resort beaches with high standards of environmental management.
 Beaches must also meet the guideline standards of bathing water under EC legislation.
-Blue Flag beach criteria include beach cleanliness, dog control, wheel chair access, provision of facilities and provision of life saving equipment.
-For more information please visit The Blue Flag campaign website
+Blue Flag beach criteria include beach cleanliness, dog control, wheelchair access, provision of facilities and provision of life saving equipment.
+For more information please visit The Blue Flag campaign website.

-Westbrook Bay; Botany Bay; Joss Bay; Viking Bay and Ramsgate Main Sands have achieved the Seaside Award, which rewards beaches in England that achieve the highest standards of beach management.
+West Bay, Westbrook Bay; Viking Bay and Ramsgate Main Sands have achieved the Seaside Award, which rewards beaches in England that achieve the highest standards of beach management.
 The Award rewards beaches that have met strict criteria, including safety and cleanliness, including clean sands free of litter and dog fouling, good access with good facilities and water that complies with EC bathing water standards (mandatory).Permalink

 Thanet’s beaches are ranked among the best in the UK!